Our courses have been designed for flexible part-time study.

 Cultural elements are introduced in each course by examining topics such as local traditions, literature and festivities.

 Teachers set a certain amount of work to be completed in your spare time before the next class.
-Whilst this is not obligatory obviously you will get more out of your course if you do additional study at home.
+Whilst this is not obligatory, you will get more out of your course if you do additional study at home.
 We therefore greatly encourage students to do their homework.